mozilla-services/lua_sandbox/docs/heka/input.md

 *Return*
 * value (string, number, bool, table)

+### is_running

+Provides a synchronization point for collecting statistics and communicating shutdown status.

+*Arguments*
+* none

+*Return*
+* running (boolean) - true if a sandbox state is LSB_RUNNING, false if not or throws an error if the request to the host fails.

 ### decode_message

 Converts a Heka protobuf encoded message string into a Lua table.